nestauk/old_nesta_daps/docs/source/nesta.packages.rst

    - Does the process perform a logical task or fulfil a logical purpose?

-- If the code requires productionising, it satisfies one of the following conditions:
+- If the code requires core.sing, it satisfies one of the following conditions:
-   a) There is a non-trivial pipeline, which would benefit from formal productionising.
+   a) There is a non-trivial pipeline, which would benefit from formal core.sing.
    b) A procedure is foreseen to be reperformed for new contexts with atomic differences in run conditions.
    c) The output is a service which requires a pipeline.
    d) The process is a regular / longitudinal data collection.